-It is College policy to provide first aid support if someone is injured or becomes unwell on College premises, or whilst engaged in activities associated with academic life.
-Student Union Clubs and Societies involved in extracurricular pursuits should consider the first aid arrangements for that activity, to ensure compliance with the Health and Safety (First Aid) Regulations 1981 (as amended 2013).
-The prime objective of the College Policy is that someone trained in basic first aid skills should be able to attend an incident on campus within 3 minutes of help being requested during normal working hours and within 10 minutes at other times.
+The prime objective of the College Policy is that a trained first aider should be able to attend an incident on campus within 3 minutes of help being requested during normal working hours and within 10 minutes at other times.

-The College Occupational Health Service and Learning and Development Centre provide advice to departments on first aid arrangements, organise training, liaison with co-ordinators and are responsible for auditing the effectiveness of first aid arrangements across the College.
+- Occupational Health, People and Organisational Development (POD) and the Equality Diversity and Inclusion Centre (EDIC) provide advice to departments on first aid arrangements, organise training, liaison with coordinators and are responsible for reviewing the effectiveness of first aid arrangements across the College.